 For many people, leaving home - and the feeling of freedom that brings - is one of the key attractions of going to university.

 But if you've chosen to study locally, staying at home can be a great alternative.
 It saves money on rent and bills, is convenient, and you'll avoid the stress of moving out to live with new people.

 However, you'll be further removed from student life, and it may be more difficult to make friends away from the social hub of halls or a student house.
 To make it work, take part in activities such as sports clubs and societies.

 Making your decision

 This isn't an easy choice to make, so get advice from as many sources as possible.
-Family and friends who have been to university before are a good starting point.
+Family and friends who've been to university before are a good starting point.

-'Many universities, including AUB, invite you to attend accommodation days ahead of the start of term, where you can meet other students and take a look at some of the local rental properties available,' Heidi says.
+'Many universities, including AUB, invite you to attend applicant days ahead of the start of term, where you can meet other students and take a look at some of the local rental properties available,' Heidi says.

 Claire adds that you shouldn't be afraid to contact university staff if you have any questions on halls or private accommodation.
 You can also read more at University of Northampton - Our accommodation.